kubkon/kubkon.github.com/_posts/2012-09-02-lazy-evaluation-python.md

 {% endhighlight %}
 This construct is called a generator function in Python's nomenclature, and allows for lazy evaluation of the function's definition.

 In order to print the first 10 Fibonacci numbers using our generator function, `fibonacci`, we first need to create an iterator (or technically, a generator) object by calling `fibonacci`.
-Then iterate over some control sequence of 10 elements (e.g., a `range` object of 10 numbers), and use `next` built-in function on the created iterator to return successive Fibonacci numbers&sup1;:
+Then iterate over some control sequence of 10 elements (e.g., a `range` object of 10 numbers), and use `next` built-in function on the created iterator to return successive Fibonacci numbers:
 {% highlight python %}

 fibb = fibonacci()